Easy Classic Ceviche Recipe

 Sharing is caring!

-This Easy and Classic Ceviche recipe is made with rockfish (or other white fish, like tilapia or bass) and is perfect for a hot summer day when it’s too darn hot to cook.
-This classic ceviche recipe is also a perfect seafood dish for parties, light appetizer, or a light meal at home served with tortilla chips.
+This Easy and Classic Ceviche Recipe is made with rockfish (or other white fish) and is perfect for a hot summer day when it’s too hot to cook.
+This easy ceviche recipe is also a perfect seafood recipe for parties, light appetizer, or a light meal at home served with tortilla chips.
+Or you can check out our tuna ceviche recipe for another variation.

 Two glasses filled with an Easy Ceviche Dish.